Bachelor of Theology

 BTh with Greek and Hebrew

 Students who incorporate Hebrew and Greek into their study programme will gain an in-depth understanding into Biblical terminology and syntax.
 This programme, designed specifically for Bible expositors, will provide for students who wish to maximise their Biblical language skills in order to understand the nuances of Biblical text.

 BTh without Greek and Hebrew

-The flexible BTh timetable allows for study two days a week (Tuesdays and Wednesdays, or Thursdays and Fridays) with a view to completing the course in anything up to six years.
+The BTh programme can also be completed on a part-time basis: students can study two days a week (Tuesdays and Wednesdays, or Thursdays and Fridays) and complete the course in a time frame from four to six years.